Program in Archaeology

 ART 304: Archaeology in the Field or its equivalent.

 “Fieldwork” is not limited to excavation.
 Sustained engagement in any aspect of an archaeological project fulfills the obligation.
 Students may, for example, assist in a geophysical survey, participate in a surface survey, work in archaeological archives, or intern for a zoologist.
-Fieldwork must be approved by the program director ahead of time and last at least a month.
+Fieldwork must be pre-approved by the program director and last at least a month.
 Financial support for fieldwork is available.

 4. Students undertake independent research, which may take one of three forms: 1) a senior thesis with a substantial archaeological component; 2) a junior paper on an archaeological topic; 3) or a 25-page research paper on an archaeological topic.
 Only theses are eligible for the Frederick Barnard White Prize in Archaeology.